Rule of Thirds: The Definitive Guide & Examples

 Take our Visual Design: The Ultimate Guide course.

-For instance, when you use the rule of thirds to position key elements in a design, you can also apply the principle of balance to ensure that these elements distribute visual weight evenly.
-This avoids making the design feel too heavy on one side or the other.
+Yes, you can.
+For instance, when you use the rule of thirds to position key elements in a design, you can also apply the principle of balance to make sure that these elements distribute visual weight evenly.
+This keeps the design from feeling too heavy on one side or the other.
 Alignment comes into play when you use the grid lines of the rule of thirds to line up text and other elements neatly.
 This can enhance the clarity and cohesiveness of the design.

-Contrast can also work in tandem with the rule of thirds by placing contrasting elements at the grid intersections or along the lines.
-This not only captures attention but also makes the composition more dynamic and engaging.
+Contrast can work in tandem with the rule of thirds, too.
+You place contrasting elements at the grid intersections or along the lines.
+This doesn’t just capture attention—it makes the composition more dynamic and engaging, too.

-Also, the principle of movement, where you arrange elements to lead the viewer's eye across the design, can benefit from the strategic placement that the rule of thirds encourages.
-This creates a natural flow that guides the viewer through the design in a deliberate manner.
+Also, the principle of movement—where you arrange elements to lead the viewer's eye across the design—is something that can benefit from the strategic placement through the rule of thirds.
+This creates a natural flow, and one that guides the viewer through the design in a deliberate way.

 Take our Master Class Accessible and Inclusive Design Patterns with Vitaly Friedman, Senior UX Consultant, European Parliament, and Creative Lead, Smashing Magazine.